 Wood Blocks Math Activity for Preschoolers

-This wood block activity provides an opportunity for kids to paint, sort, and play matching games with blocks.
-Several options are included for different ages and skill levels so everyone can have fun with this activity.
+Activities using small blocks of wood provide opportunities for kids to paint, sort, and play matching games.
+Several options are included in this post for different ages and skill levels, so everyone can have fun with these activities.

 This post contains affiliate links.
 See our full disclosure.

 Wood blocks are one of the simplest yet most beneficial options for everyday play.
 Natural materials like wood provide opportunities for kids to explore the world around them.
 With no instructions required and no results expected, they're a wonderful option for kids activities, promoting fine motor and imaginative play.

 Related: Benefits of Block Play

 You can easily make a set of wood blocks in a variety of shapes and sizes to start some hands-on creative play.

 - small wooden blocks